Bowel cancer surgery

 Open surgery

 This is usually done with one long cut (incision) down the middle of your abdomen.
-Open surgery usually means a larger wound, slower recovery and a longer hospital stay.
+Open surgery usually means a larger wound and scar, slower recovery and a longer hospital stay.
 Open surgery is a well-established technique and widely available.

 → READ MORE: Surgery for cancer in the colon